forwards/conferences/diversity_scholarships.md

  - Give evidence of your commitment to the field/community.

-     Demonstrate that this is a real interest and that you are in it for the long term.
+     Demonstrate that this is a real interest and that you are in it for the long term, for example, for an R conference you might mention
+      - R courses you have taken.
+      - How you use R in your work.
+      - Articles/blog posts where you have used R.
+      - Contributions you have made to publicly available packages.
+      - Involvement in R-ladies, an R User Group or other R-related initiative.

  - Explain how you will pay it forwards

      How will you share what you have learned?
 Let the committee know how their investment in you will have a wider impact.
+For example, for an R conference you might
+     - Commit to writing a blog post.
+Evidence of previously blogging about R would be an advantage.
+     - Commit to live tweeting to share conference highlights with the R community.
+Evidence of doing this for previous conferences, or using your Twitter account to share insights about R would be an advantage.
+     - Commit to presenting a talk or workshop at your workplace/R user group.
+Prior experience of giving such presentations would be an advantage.
+     - Discuss how you hope to integrate new R developments into your courses.
+     - Describe your existing mentoring roles and discuss how up-to-date knowledge of R would be beneficial in these roles.
+     - Discuss how a specific conference tutorial will facilitate work in progress that will be shared with the community.

+- Make your application stand out by adding in some flavour about your personal journey in R

+    How did you get to this point?
+What is your motivation for applying?
+Without making your application too lengthy, paint the reader a picture of who you are, and why you deserve funding.